There was an interesting quote which I stumbled upon recently.

 If you are unfit and want to have a great physique.
 Most fail because they go to the gym for a few weeks – expect great results, don’t get it and quit.

 Instead, forget about the results and just go to the gym for one full year.
 You don’t have to lift big weights or go anything extreme.
-Slowly and consistently.
+Slowly, steadily and consistently.
 Small steps every single day.